 - Serve hot with rice, poori or roti.

 * You can use left-over hot water used for steaming vegetable (or used for pressure cooking lentils).

 - Masala kootu can also be prepared with any other gourd (like vellai poosani, manjal poosani, suraikai), chayote (chow-chow), cucumber (vellari), cabbage (muttakose), or elephant’s foot yam (chaenai).

-- You can use whole chickpeas (chana) instead of black eyed peas.
+- You can use whole chickpeas (chana) or split chickpeas (kadalai paruppu) instead of black eyed peas.

 - I have pressure cooked split green gram & black eyed bean with little salt in separate containers.